datnguyenner/amazing-co/README.md

 Solution:
 amazing-co was implemented using Spring boot for HTTP APIS, Redis for persisting data, and docker to put it all together.

-clone repo
+-clone repo
-cd amazing-co/
+-cd amazing-co/
-docker-compose up -d
+-docker-compose up -d

 Get all descendant nodes of a given node:
 - http://localhost:8080/nodes/{node}/descendants where {node} is the name of the node.